AbdusSattar-70/medical-clinic-database/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - I would like to thank and appreciate who contributes this project.
+And I would like to thank my coding partner [Lovi Madaan](https://github.com/LoviMadaan) for her contribution to the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>